 Do marine snails lay eggs?

 Yes, most marine snails lay eggs.
-They come in various sizes and shapes, often laid in clusters or sacs.
+They come in various sizes and colors, often laid in clusters or sacs.
 However, a few rare species have evolved to give birth to live young.

 How do you keep snail eggs alive?